SAP/openui5-docs/docs/Enabling_Routing_in_Nested_Components_fb19f50.md

 The hash from every router needs to be persisted in the browser hash.
 To identify the ownership of the hash segments from the browser hash, a prefix needs to be assigned to the component which is loaded by a `Target`.
 The prefix can be defined in the `Route` where the `Target` is used.

-Instead of assigning the "target" option in a route with the name of a target which is going to be displayed once the route's pattern is matched, an object is assigned which also contains the prefix of the hash for this component besides the name of the target.
+Instead of assigning the `target` option in a route with the name of a target which is going to be displayed once the route's pattern is matched, an object is assigned which also contains the prefix of the hash for this component besides the name of the target.
 The loaded component from the target has its own hash segment which begins with the given prefix and can change the hash by using method `navTo` on `Router` in the same way as it is done in the top level component.

 ``` json
 {